alkgeopa/extendt2-docs/src/content/docs/choico/play-mode.md

 of discussion that will be further analyzed in the section on designing and modifying a ChoiCo game.

-You can select each point by clicking the <kbd class="kbd bg-amber-500 text-black">Select point</kbd> button.
+You can select each point by clicking the <span class="kbd bg-amber-500 text-black">Select point</span> button.

 ![Point Information Table - "Covid Survival" Game](@images/choico/choico_3_6.png) _Figure 10: Point Information Table - "Covid Survival" Game_